Need help? We are available to speak to you 7 days a weekRead More

 minute read

-Understanding the 189 invitation rounds is critical for any skilled professional aiming for Australian permanent residency.
-The Subclass 189 visa remains a “pure” points-tested stream, requiring no state or employer nomination.
-However, as of 2026, the invitation round system has shifted to a more structured quarterly model, making timing and profile strength more important than ever.
+Understanding the 189 invitation rounds is critical for any skilled professional aiming for Australian permanent residency through the Skilled Independent Visa (Subclass 189).
+The Subclass 189 visa remains a points-tested visa that requires no state nomination or employer sponsorship.
+In 2026, the Department of Home Affairs continues to prioritise invitations based on Australia’s workforce shortages, with a focus on healthcare, education, construction & engineering, and specialised technology occupations.
+Invitation rounds are now conducted under a loosely structured quarterly model, making timing and profile strength more important than ever.

-Latest 189 Invitation Round Analysis
+Latest 189 Invitation Round Analysis 2026

 Results Breakdown by Sector